This delicious homemade pancake mix makes it easy to serve up fresh pancakes in the morning. (Or dinner!) Dairy-free and gluten-free options.

 - Cultured milk options: kefir, filmjölk, buttermilk (I usually use low-fat or full-fat)

-- Yogurt options: half plain Greek or plain Skyr mixed with half plant or dairy milk
+- Yogurt options: half plain Greek or Skyr yogurt mixed with half plant-based or dairy milk

 - Nondairy milk options: unsweetened vanilla almond, hemp, coconut, and oat milk all work well–just be sure to mix with 1 teaspoon lemon juice and let sit for 5 minutes or so before you mix it with the pancake mix and eggs